 Students investigate the features and the early development of Rome.
-They examine the causes and consequences of the conflict between Rome and Carthage.
-Students investigate how the interests and actions of individuals led to the demise of the Republic.
+They examine the causes and consequences of the investigate how the interests and actions of individuals led to the demise of the Republic.
 Students analyse the involvement of key individuals during the fall of the Republic and what this reveals about the different roles, motives and influence of these key individuals